 NFS file system

 Install an NFS client.
-For more information, see Step 1: Install an NFS client.
+For more information, see Install an NFS client.

 Mount the NFS file system.
-For more information about the mount command parameters, see Parameters.
+For more information about mount command parameters, see Parameters.

-/mnt is the directory on which you want to mount the file system.
-Replace the directory with the actual value.
+/mnt is the local mount directory.
+Replace it with the actual directory.

 SMB file system

 Start the Workstation and TCP/IP NetBIOS Helper services.
-For more information, see Mount an SMB file system on a Windows ECS instance.
+For more information, see Enable the Workstation and TCP/IP NetBIOS Helper services.

-If port 445 is in use, run the following command in Command Prompt, or press
+If local port 445 is in use, run the following command in Command Prompt, or press the

-Win+Rand typeservices.mscto enter the local service.
-Then, check the status of the Server service.sc query LanmanServerIf the Server service is in the RUNNING state, run the following command in Command Prompt, or press
+Win+Rkeyboard shortcut and enterservices.mscto open the Services window and view the status of the Server service.sc query LanmanServerIf the Server service is in the RUNNING state, run the following command in Command Prompt, or press the

-Win+Rand typeservices.mscto enter the local service.
+Win+Rkeyboard shortcut and enterservices.mscto open the Services window.
 Then, stop and disable the Server service.
-Restart the server and verify that port 445 is no longer in use.net stop LanmanServer && sc config LanmanServer start= disabledIf the Server service is in the STOPPED state, or port 445 is still in use after the server is restarted, you can run the following command to check the program that is using port 445.
-After you confirm that the program can be stopped, stop the program and then restart the server.
+Restart the server and confirm that port 445 is no longer in use.net stop LanmanServer && sc config LanmanServer start= disabledIf the Server service is in the STOPPED state, or if port 445 is still in use after you restart the server, run the following command to view the program that is using port 445.
+After you confirm that the program can be stopped, stop the program and restart the server.

 Configure local port forwarding.

-net use D: \\192.168.xx.xx\myshareD is the letter of the destination drive on which you want to mount a file system.
-Replace the drive letter based on your business requirements.
+net use D: \\192.168.xx.xx\myshareD is the destination drive letter on the current Windows system.
+Replace it with the actual drive letter.

 Verify the mount result